-Advise and oversee all aspects of undergraduate performance-based activities in a range of venues, ensuring safety throughout the process.
-Manage programs and facilities in order to ensure the safety of over 700 student practitioners and 25,000+ audience members annually.
-Manage data capture and research used to evaluate and modify existing programs, and identify new programmatic and safety needs.
-Develop programs to address new needs, including serving on university-wide advisory committees.
-Conduct external research for benchmarking.
+Advise and oversee all aspects of undergraduate performance-based activities in a range of venues across campus, ensuring safety throughout the process.
+Working in a team of Technical Directors, manage programs and facilities in order to ensure the safety of over 700 student practitioners and 25,000+ audience members annually.
+Foster an inclusive and respectful working environment around production activity at Yale College.
 Carry out duties while exercising a high degree of autonomy and discretion.

 Reports to: Director of Production

 Please disregard the essential duties on the Yale Brassring website.
 The duties listed below are accurate.

 - Lead safety oversight and support of designated undergraduate productions.